 Model processes

 Each simulation run in our models consisted of one animal in a homogeneous landscape starting at the focus tree located at coordinates (0,0).
-We assume the landscape is in meters, as the sampling of movement distances for animal movement comes from estimates of meters moved per minute, the movement rates.
+We assume the landscape is in meters, as the sampling of movement distances for animal movement comes from estimates of meters moved per minute.
 Informed from field observations, Pteroglossus pluricinctus have a mean visit length of 4.0 minutes for each fruiting tree, consuming between 2 and 5 seeds during each visit, and not visiting another fruiting tree immediately after feeding (Holbrook’s dissertation and (Kimberly Mae Holbrook 2007)).
 Due to this underlying behavior, we decided to focus our simulations specifically to the events associated to feeding from one focus tree, and the animal movement occurring after foraging and before visiting another fruiting tree.
 Since one of the objectives for this paper is to explore the occurrence of long-distance dispersal events, we did not set boundaries for the landscape, as using the boundaries associated to the radiotracking sampling would limit animal movement and seed dispersal distances to only the scale sampled by previous researchers.
 Pteroglossus pluricinctus has shown maximum travel distances exceeding 3500m in a single 30 minute tracking interval, thus showing the potential to disperse Virola seeds at long ranges (Holbrook 2011).

 At the beginning of each simulation run, the animal consumed five seeds at the focus tree location, and each of these seeds was assigned a gut retention time sampled from a gamma distribution (shape=4, scale=5, shift=8, Figure 1a).
 Once the animal in the simulation consumed the seeds, a movement distance was sampled from the assigned exponential distribution (Figure 1b), which varied depending on the underlying model such as the null, individual or family group model.
 A random direction from 0o to 360o degrees was used to determine the angle of movement, which with the movement distance would determine the animal’s position for the next time step, repeating this process for every time step and thus following an uncorrelated random walk with no directional tendency (Edit references Turchin 1998).
 Once the simulation run’s time matched the gut retention time for a seed, that seed would get dropped at the animal’s location at that specific time point, thus allowing us to record seed location in the landscape (Figure 2a).
 For each of our models we ran 10,000 simulation runs per individual or family group, depending on the model, and collected information on animal and seed locations at every time step.